haroon-github/mytpa/docs/src/tpaexec-upgrade.md

 -   **Co-hosted Proxies:** Your `PGD 5` cluster must be configured with co-hosted proxies (where the `pgd-proxy` role is on the same instance as the `bdr` role).
-Standalone proxy instances are **not supported** by this upgrade path.
+The presence of standalone proxy instances will cause the `switch2cm` command to abort.
+You must remove standalone proxy instances from your cluster before proceeding with the migration.

 ### Stage 1: Migrating to the Built-in Connection Manager

 The first stage is to reconfigure your `PGD 5.9+` cluster to switch from using the external `pgd-proxy` to the modern, built-in `Connection Manager`.
+TPA provides the `tpaexec switch2cm` command to automate this migration with minimal downtime.

 !!!
 Note Transitional State Only

 This process creates a transitional `PGD 5.9+` cluster state that is intended only as an intermediate step before upgrading to `PGD 6`.
-TPA does not currently support using `tpaexec upgrade` on this specific `Connection Manager` configuration.
+TPA does not currently support staying in `PGD5.9+` with `Connection Manager` enabled or moving to a newer minor version of `PGD5.9+` with this configuration.
 A future TPA release will fully support lifecycle management of `PGD 5` with `Connection Manager`.
-!!!

-!!!
-Warning Significant Manual Operations Required

-This stage involves significant manual intervention on your live cluster to apply the configuration changes.
-If you are not comfortable performing these steps, we recommend waiting for a future TPA release that will fully automate this process.
 !!!

 #### Step 1.1: Reconfigure for Connection Manager